sg-jasonwmayer/SkateparkFInder/README.md

 ## sk8ParkFinder
-## Google API Experiment with Gemeni AI and a love for skateboarding at skateparks!
+## Google API Experiment with Gemeni AI and a love for skateboarding &
+skateparks!